John J. Forbes

 John J. Forbes (November 21, 1885 – October 17, 1975) was an American mining engineer.
 He served as the 9th director of the U.S. Bureau of Mines.

-Early life
+Early life and education

-John J. Forbes was born on November 21, 1885, in Shamokin, Pennsylvania to Bridget (née Buggy) and John T. Forbes.
+Forbes was born on November 21, 1885, in Shamokin, Pennsylvania, to Bridget (née Buggy) and John T. Forbes.

 His first job was as a breaker boy at a local colliery at the age of ten.
 He graduated from Coal Township High School in Coal Township.
 By 1905, Forbes received a teaching degree from Kutztown State Teachers' College.
 He later attended Pennsylvania State University and graduated with a Bachelor of Science in mining engineering in 1911.

 Career

 Forbes taught in Coal Township for two years after graduating from Kutztown in 1905.
 He then worked in a number of coal mines in Pennsylvania and Ohio.

 U.S. Bureau of Mines

 Forbes joined the U.S. Bureau of Mines in February 1915 as a first aid miner.
 He then worked as a foreman miner, junior mining engineer, mining engineer, senior mining engineer and principal mining engineer.
 In July 1927, Forbes was appointed supervising engineer and was assigned to the safety division in Pittsburgh.
 He continued working in the safety division until September 1941 when he was appointed chief mine inspector of the bureau.
-This role was to supervise activities under the Federal Coal Mine Inspection and Investigations Act authorized on May 7, 1941, and required a transfer to the new Mineral Production Security Division in Washington, D.C.
+This role was to supervise activities under the Federal Coal Mine Inspection and Investigations Act, authorized on May 7, 1941, and required a transfer to the new Mineral Production Security Division in Washington, D.C.
 During two work stoppages in 1943 and 1945, Forbes was appointed Anthracite Regional Manager in the Coal Region of Northeastern Pennsylvania for the Solid Fuels Administration.

 The Mineral Production Security Division dissolved in 1945 and Forbes was promoted to assistant chief of the Health and Safety Branch. and resumed his previous role as supervisor of the Coal Mine Inspection Division.
 Forbes was appointed as director of the U.S. Bureau of Mines by President Harry S. Truman, succeeding James Boyd on November 15, 1951, during a congressional recess.

-He would not be confirmed by the U.S. Senate until February 20, 1952.
+He was not confirmed by the U.S. Senate until February 20, 1952.
+Tom Lyon was nominated by President Dwight D. Eisenhower to replace Forbes, but withdrew his nomination following a 1953 Senate confirmation.
 In 1954, Forbes decreased the number of regional directorates to five in the bureau.

-Forbes retired from his role on November 30, 1955.
-His retirement was mandatory as he reached the age limit of 70 years of age for a federal appointee.
+Forbes retired on November 30, 1955, after reaching the mandatory retirement age of 70.